 Commercials are not as firmly etched in our noggins like good movies and tv shows, but everyone's got a commercial they remember really well (Where's the beef? for the baby boomers).

-If you're strapped for ace commercials to share with your prospects (to get the conversation going - good artists copy, great artists...), here's a detailed list I pull from regularly.
+If you're strapped for ace commercials to share with your prospects (to get the conversation going - good artists copy, great artists...), here's a detailed list I pull from regularly even to this day.

 Question 4: What’s your favorite movie where the main character is a dad and a husband and he doesn’t compromise his family with his actions or inactions?